RavidDimant/Multi-Armed-Bandit-Driven-Active-Learning/README.md

 ## 📝 Usage

+### Disclaimer:
+If you already have the results file (results_partial_labeling_4k_s=100.pkl) available, you can directly run results_analysis.ipynb without completing Steps 1 and 2.
+This file contains the pre-computed results, allowing you to skip data preprocessing and model training.
+If the file is unavailable, proceed with the conventional method outlined below.

 ### Step 1: **Prepare the Dataset**
 1. Open the `process_data.ipynb` Jupyter notebook.
 2. Load the raw datasets located in the `Data/` folder.